 1.0 Introduction

-The Pastoralist communities, particularly those in Arid and Semi-Arid Lands (ASALs) are increasingly exposed to the impacts of climate change, with recurrent droughts undermining economic stability, threatening food security, and weakening their overall resilience to livelihood shocks [21]. .
+The Pastoralist communities, particularly those in Arid and Semi-Arid Lands (ASALs) are increasingly exposed to the impacts of climate change, with recurrent droughts undermining economic stability, threatening food security, and weakening their overall resilience to livelihood shocks [21].
 In Kenya, over 80% of the landmass and surface area has been classified as ASALs, providing over 75 % of the livestock [11].
 Despite this, recurrent droughts have caused massive losses of livestock assets, eroded household incomes, and heightened vulnerability among pastoralists, reinforcing cycles of poverty and underscoring the urgent need for effective and scalable risk mitigation strategies to strengthen resilience [21, 22].
 Index-Based Livestock Insurance (IBLI) has become a novelty financial instrument to defend pastoral populations against climatic shocks [23,24].
 In contrast to conventional indemnity-based insurance, IBLI payments are made dependent upon satellite-generated indices as a proxy for forage availability, instead of ascertained mortality of livestock [25].
 Such indices are set to pay when forage falls below set levels, therefore turning away administrative expenses, removing the impediment of moral hazard, and not making a field-level visit that would incur hefty costs [7].
 The program was first piloted in the North of Kenya in 2010 and implemented in Hadado in 2013.
 The IBLI was initiated among pastoral communities to preserve productive assets, stabilize household incomes, and possibly alleviate poverty among vulnerable populations [14].

 The studies concerning the effects of IBLI have given mixed results [23, 24, 25].
 Several studies also show positive changes in livestock retention, greater investments in animal health, and less reliance on distress coping mechanisms [1, 6].
 A comparison was made between IBLI-covered households and those not covered in Ethiopia; the former was 12- 15 percent less impoverished than the latter [4].
 Similarly, a study in Mongolia revealed that IBLI payouts served to support herd levels and income of pastoralists through the periods of drought [17].
 However, other studies highlight critical shortcomings of Index-Based Livestock Insurance (IBLI), including basis risk such as irrelevant payouts against realized losses and issues of affordability, which have limited uptake among poorer households [2, 15].
 These limitations point to an important empirical gap, as there is still little evidence on the extent to which IBLI can effectively reduce poverty and build resilience among pastoralist households in drought-prone areas such as Hadado Sub-County, Kenya.

-The adoption of IBLI remains low among pastoralist communities in Kenya, particularly in Hadado Sub-County, which is among the driest areas. .
+The adoption of IBLI remains low among pastoralist communities in Kenya, particularly in Hadado Sub-County, which is among the driest areas.
 According to the data received during this study, the survey results showed that 23.78 percent of households surveyed were involved in the insurance programme, and 76.22 percent did not have insurance.
 This low uptake questions the access barriers and how well the locals view IBLI.
 Although previous studies have mainly captured technical design and short-term welfare effects, little has been addressed to the long-term poverty alleviation effect of IBLI within the socio-economic context of northern Kenya.
 With such a complicated workings of pastoralist systems, only quantitative evaluation of the contribution of IBLI to household well-being was insufficient, and qualitative information was needed on pastoral behavior, perceptions, and adaptive strategies.